-The science supporting climate change and the role of fossil fuels in accelerating it are conclusive and is repeatedly borne out by myriad weather anomalies and arctic ice patterns, as well as biological phenomenon such as altered timing of migrations and species’ distributions.
-In spite of protestations by the fossil-fuels’ lobby and conservative think tanks, the change continues and the evidence mounts.
+Climate change is currently the greatest and most formidable threat that we face as a planet.
+The science supporting climate change is conclusive and repeatedly borne out by myriad weather anomalies and arctic ice patterns, as well as biological phenomenon such as altered timing of migrations and species’ distributions.

 It is not an overstatement to say that if we are successful in all that we do here at Cascadia Wildlands and we fail to stem human-caused climate change in a material way that we will lose much that we have gained and possibly more.